G2One, Inc., the Groovy & Grails professional services company, and the Groovy development team are proud to announce the release of Groovy 1.5.

 Of course, if you're an Eclipse user, you can still use the Groovy Eclipse plugin, or Sun's work in progress NetBeans plugin for Groovy and Grails.

-You can also listen to the interview of Groovy Project Manager and G2One VP Technology Guillaume Laforge that was recorded at QCon 2007, in March, in London, or read G2One's team interview at JavaLobby.
+In the meantime, you can listen to the interview of Groovy Project Manager and G2One VP Technology Guillaume Laforge that was recorded at QCon 2007, in March, in London, or read G2One's team interview at JavaLobby.

 I would like to thank everybody who was involved in this release in a way or another: the Groovy developers for their hard work, patch and documentation contributors, users reporting bugs or requesting new features or improvements, book authors.